 With online information and misinformation on IR35 rife within the industry, we discuss what contractors should look out for when seeking correct information on HMRC’s legislation.
 With more and more professionals operating via personal service companies, having the right support in place is vital.
 We take a view of what is a IR35 accountant.

-Ever since the introduction of the intermediaries legislation back in 1999, Qdos has remained a pioneering expert in the handling of IR35 for Ltd company contractors with over 1,500 cases defended with a tax saving of over £35 million.
-Qdos is renowned within the industry as one of the leading authorities in status, compliance, and the IR35 legislation.
+Ever since the introduction of the intermediaries legislation back in 1999, QAccounting has remained a pioneering expert in the handling of IR35 for Ltd company contractors with over 1,500 cases defended with a tax saving of over £35 million.
+QAccounting is renowned within the industry as one of the leading authorities in status, compliance, and the IR35 legislation.
 Their in-house team was set up by ex-revenue inspectors and are fully trained in the ins and outs of the bill and contractual compliance.

 IR35 Specialist Accountants